ControlUp's Cloud Solution

 5. Excluding folders from the Monitor:

-By default all folders, hypervisors and computers are monitored by the Monitor.
+By default all folders, hypervisors and computers are monitored.
 You can reduce the monitored resources in order to optimize the Monitor performance.

 6. Disable Console Incidents Processing: